chaoss/wg-dei/focus-areas/project-and-community/project-demographics.md

 Project demographics help indicate the potential for different viewpoints and broader perspectives and representation in the context of a project community.
 Because everyone has a different perspective, investigating the responses for each group of demographics can indicate whether people from various demographics feel more or less included than the average.

 ## Objectives
 - Determine the [diversity] (https://github.com/drnikki/open-demographics) of project members.
-This can include gender identity, age, first language, and dis/ability.
+This can include gender, identity, age, first language, and dis/ability.
 - Help retain community members from diverse backgrounds within the project.
 - Determine if community members are diverse when grouped by [board membership](https://github.com/chaoss/wg-diversity-inclusion/blob/master/focus-areas/governance/board-council-diversity.md), maintainers, conference organizers, and contributors.
 - Determine if new community members are from diverse backgrounds.